 Scrub away the dirt.
 Then simply remove as much of the remaining soil as you can with a stiff scrubbing brush.
 Rinse both the pot and the scrubber with water. (don’t use soap.
 They can leave a residue that is hard to remove.)
 Next, use the same scrubbing brush and brush the outside of the pot, removing as much of the crusty gunk as you can.

 Vinegar helps to disinfect.
 The next step uses my trusty friend vinegar.
+Clay pots are often encrusted with built up mineral salts and vinegar does a great job of dissolving them.
 Soak the pots in a water/vinegar solution for 20-30 minutes.
 The solution should be 1 cup of 5% acidic white vinegar to 3-4 cups of water.

 Store the pots away from the elements.
 Store the pots away from the elements and next spring you will have clean and lovely clay pots to replant your favorite new friends!
 If you leave the pots out where the rain and snow will get to them, they will just get crusty and dirty again.
 Give them some time indoors in a covered shed or lean to where the weather can’t reach them.

 Bleach and Water also works!
 Another way to clean the crusty clay pots is to use a bleach and water solution.
 1/4 cup of bleach to 5 gallons of water is the mix.
 Let the pots soak for about 30 minutes.
 This video from YouTube shows how to clean the clay pots with this method and also with the baking soda method.